Why You Need Professional Beetle Pest Control in Illinois

 Japanese Beetles

 Japanese beetles are an invasive species.
-They were originally from Japan, but they came to the East Coast of the US in the early 1900s.
-Since then, they’ve been spreading slowly westward.
-They don’t enter homes in large numbers, but they’re a danger to yard plants and gardens.
+Originally from Japan, they arrived on the East Coast of the United States in the early 1900s and have slowly spread westward.

 What Japanese Beetles Look Like